Abasz/ESPRowingMonitor/docs/settings.md

 Serial number for the BLE device profile.
 This can be anything but should be within quotes.
 Default is the last 3 bytes of the MAC Address formatted to HEX without the 0x (i.e. 6 characters).

+#### ADD_SERIAL_IN_DEVICE_NAME

+Include the Serial Number in the BLE device name with an additional `-` separator from the device name.
+Please note that the total device name length cannot be longer than 18 characters.
+Default is false.

 ### Machine settings

 #### IMPULSES_PER_REVOLUTION